-Appendix D provides GPS co-ordinates of the location of the above-mentioned declared species along the Port Gate Drain.
-There were two individual occurrences of LP Act Class 2 Groundsel Bush, five individual occurrences of LP Act Class 3 Broad-leaf Pepper and one individual occurrence of LP Act Class 3 Lantana recorded this year.
-In comparison to the 2011 survey, the overall abundance and diversity of LP Act declared species has decreased slightly.
-This may be the result of successful weed management or general survey limitations (i.e. the species is present but not detected).
+Appendix 4 and Appendix 5 provides GPS co-ordinates and locations of the above-mentioned declared species along the Port Gate Drain.
+There were fifteen individual occurrences of LP Act Class 2 Groundsel Bush, ten individual occurrences of LP Act Class 3 Broad-leaf Pepper and one individual occurrence of both LP Act Class 3 Lantana and Camphor Laurel recorded this year.
+In comparison to the GPS co-ordinates recorded in the previous survey, the overall abundance and diversity of LP Act declared species has increased substantially.
+This may be the result of favourable weather conditions as outlined in Section 4.6 or the lack of recent maintenance conducted within the Port Gate Drain.

 Under the LP Act, landholders are obliged to attempt to remove Class 2 species and are encouraged to remove Class 3 species.
-It is recommended that declared species are removed, including individuals that have been previously planted within this area (i.e. Broad-leaf Pepper).
+It is recommended that declared species are removed.
 It is noted that a number of declared species are located along the banks of the drain and therefore appropriate removal techniques must be employed to prevent bank instability (e.g. stem injection, lopping etc).
-Fact sheets for declared pests identified on the site are provided in Appendix E.
+Fact sheets for declared pests identified on the site are provided in Appendix 6.